4nd2in/edu/pages/Transmission Modes.md

 - The way in which data is transmitted from one device to another device is known as transmission mode
 - ## Simplex
 	- Communication is only possible in one direction.
-One device is the sender, the other the receiver and that never changes.
+One device is the sender, the other the receiver and that never changes
+	- One advantage of using s
-	- One example of a simplex channel is a radio station which
+	- One example of a simplex channel is a radio station
 - ## Half-duplex
+	- Communication can happen in both directions but not simultaneously.
 - ## Full-duplex